jigish/slate/README.md

         bind right:ctrl resize +10% +0

-    Will bind the keystroke ctrl-rightarrow to increase the width the current window by `10%`
+    Will bind the keystroke ctrl-rightarrow to increase the width the current window by `10%`.

+    **Note:** ctrl-rightarrow is used by default in Mac OS X by spaces.
+Be sure to turn these bindings off if you want to use them in slate

 * Push the window to the edge of the screen: `push direction style`